 Pricing is not just packaging.
 It is a critical part of your market signal.

 Many SaaS companies bring a pricing structure into the U.S. that reflects how the business evolved at home rather than how American buyers currently evaluate value.
 According to Stripe's guidance on SaaS pricing models, pricing needs to reflect how customers use the product, what they value and how the company is differentiated.
-Industry data shows a massive shift toward consumption models with usage-based pricing becoming the dominant standard for AI and infrastructure software.

 What to do instead: Pressure-test whether your U.S. pricing matches buyer logic.
 Ask whether it signals confidence, reduces friction and fits the exact value metric buyers naturally use.